Jamesville-DeWitt Central School District

 Jamesville-DeWitt Central School District is a public school district that serves Jamesville, New York, and the town of DeWitt, New York.
 The school district consists of 2786 students in 5 schools (three K-4 elementary schools, one 5-8 middle school, and one 9-12 high school).
-The current superintendent is Dr. Peter Smith (Jan 2019).
+As of 2025, the superintendent is Darcy Woodcock (Jan 2019).
 The Jamesville-DeWitt Central School District offices are located in DeWitt, New York.

+The district was founded in 1950 by combining other school districts.

 Jamesville-DeWitt student test scores are listed in a New York Times article reporting New York State test scores by county.